sjinks/wp-two-factor-auth/readme.txt

 === Two Factor Auth ===
 Contributors: oskarhane
-Tags: auth, two factor auth, login, security, authenticate, password Requires at least: 3.0.1
+Tags: auth, two factor auth, login, security, authenticate, password, hacking, security plugin, secure Requires at least: 3.0.1
 Tested up to: 3.5.1
 Stable tag: 3.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Secure WordPress login with this two factor auth.
-Users will have to enter an One Time Code when they log in.
+Users will have to enter an One Time Password when they log in.

 == Description ==

 Secure WordPress login with this two factor auth.
-Users will have to enter an One Time Code when they log in.
+Users will have to enter an One Time Password when they log in.

 = Why You Need This =
 Users can have common or weak passwords that lets hackers/bots brute-force your WordPress site and gain access to your files and place malware there.